wilsonism/geo499/syllabus.md

 Course is intended to provide a capstone experience in geographical research and problem-solving through demonstrating students' ability to identify an appropriate research topic in geography; developing and implementing appropriate research strategy; and presenting research results.
 This course is a [Graduation Composition and Communication Requirement (GCCR)](https://catalogs.uky.edu/content.php?catoid=14&navoid=799#graduation-composition-and-communication-requirement) course in certain programs, and hence is not likely to be eligible for automatic transfer credit to UK.

 ## II.
-Learning Objectives and Course Goals
+Learning Objectives and Class Goals

 This course is designed as a capstone experience for geographic study, to help students:
 * Gain practical experience in conducting independent, geographic research;